Rikj000/MoniGoMani/README.md

 - Individual `config-btc.json` & `config-usdt.json` files, as well as individual `MoniGoManiHyperOpted-btc.py` & `MoniGoManiHyperOpted.py` releases
 - A method to pull a `Static Averaged Volume PairList` (Calculated by summing up the top volume pairlists for each candle over the period of the timerange to hyperopt upon & then dividing by the total amount of candles in the timerange, to create an averaged "volume" pairlist that can be used during backtesting/hyperopting which should lead to a more "realistic" pairlist to test upon when using a VolumePairList when dry/live-running)
 - Automate as much of the [optimization process](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani) of MoniGoMani as possible
-- HyperOpt over a `timerange` through a simple Telegram commands, review the results and choose if and which new epoch should be applied.
+- HyperOpt over a `timerange` through a few simple Telegram commands, review the results and choose if and which new epoch should be applied.
 - [MultiProcessed DataFrame indicator checking](https://www.machinelearningplus.com/python/parallel-processing-python/) if possible for speed improvements

 ## **ChangeLog**: